-Debt Ratio Calculator
+Debt-to-Income (DTI) Ratio Calculator

 In the United States, lenders use DTI to qualify borrowers.
 Normally, the Front-End DTI/Back-End DTI limits for conventional financing are 28/36, the Federal Housing Administration (FHA) limits are 31/43, and the VA loan limits are 41 straight.
 Please use our House Affordability Calculator to evaluate the debt-to-income ratios and their importance in determining loan amounts for each qualifying household for their purchase of a house.